 - The starter tends to fail relatively quickly (20-30K miles).
 The 675 engine uses the same part, and Speed Triple ones are often cheaper than those from another Tiger.
 The problem is the brushes wearing out very quickly, and it looks and feels like a flat battery.
 The problem, really, is high load (from the poor contact) rather than a flat battery.
 Not-fixing this for a bit does tend to ruin the battery though.
 Generally, this is more of a problem on warm engines; left for a couple of hours (or overnight) mine would start immediately.

-- The throttle stepper motor stops working if it gets excessively dusty, and it's not the sort of thing you normally clean.
+- The throttle idle stepper motor stops working if it gets excessively dusty, and it's not the sort of thing you normally clean.
 It's basically the replacement for the idle screw on a carb, and there are people who've converted this to use the Daytona's manual adjuster.
-It's easiest sorted with the tank and top of the airbox off (do it when changing the air filter), but you can get a solvent spray on it without taking the tank off when you know where it is.
+It's easiest sorted with the tank and top of the airbox off (do it when changing the air filter), but you can get a solvent spray on it without taking the tank off when you know where it is - I doused mine with GT-85 at about 20K and as of this writing (60K) it's been fine.
 It doesn't stop the bike working, just means it doesn't idle.
 The stepper-motor doesn't exist on the post-15 bikes (the three-letter ones, XCX, XCA, XRX, XRT) so can't be a problem there.

 - The stock suspension on the roadie is terrible off-road (really over-damped) and the XC's variously regarded as a bit better or sorted.
 Andreani make a cartridge kit for ~£500 (brexit might change this) which adds adjustment, and completely sorted it out for me; they've no UK importer so I bought from Italian Ebay.
 The WP stuff on the post-15 bikes is generally regarded as sorted.